chiiyokii/AI_Project/README.md

 ## **Machine Learning Pipeline using RandomForestRegressor**

 As a reference to other existing machine learning algorithms, we decided to use pipelines from the SKLearn library.
 While this approach is less sophisticated compared to our previous model, we anticipate a higher error rate.
-To evaluate its accuracy, we will use the **Mean Squared Error (MSE)** as our performance metric.
+To evaluate its accuracy, we will use different error indicators like the **Mean Squared Error (MSE)** as our performance metrics.

 These are the libraries used during this whole process :